Monsters in Dungeons & Dragons

-In the Dungeons & Dragons fantasy role-playing game, the term monster refers to a variety of creatures, some adapted from folk myths and legends and others invented specifically for the game.
+In the Dungeons & Dragons fantasy role-playing game, the term monster refers to a variety of creatures, some adapted from folklore and legends and others invented specifically for the game.
 Included are traditional monsters such as dragons, supernatural creatures such as ghosts, and mundane or fantastic animals.
-Monsters are typically used as obstacles which the players must overcome to progress through the game.
-Beginning with the first edition in 1974, a bestiary was included along other game manuals, first called Monsters & Treasure and now commonly known as the Monster Manual.
-As an essential part of Dungeons & Dragons, many of the game's monsters have become iconic in their own right, becoming influential to video games, fiction, and popular culture.
+A defining feature of the game is that monsters are typically obstacles that players must overcome to progress through the game.
+Beginning with the first edition in 1974, a catalog of game monsters (bestiary) was included along with other game manuals, first called Monsters & Treasure and now called the Monster Manual.
+As an essential part of Dungeons & Dragons, many of its monsters have become iconic and recognizable even outside D&D, becoming influential in video games, fiction, and popular culture.

 Origins

-Inspiration for the monsters of Dungeons & Dragons includes mythology, medieval bestiaries, science-fiction, fantasy literature, and film.
-Mauricio Rangel Jiménez goes so far to say that a basic knowledge of mythology, religion and fantasy is required to keep pace with the game.
+While many "bizarre and grotesque creatures" are original creations of Dungeons & Dragons, the inspiration for others includes mythology, medieval bestiaries, science-fiction, fantasy literature, and film.
+Mauricio Rangel Jiménez goes so far to say that a basic knowledge of mythology, religion and fantasy is required to keep pace with the game, although the "creatures were unbound by time or place" of their original sources and co-creator Gary Gygax "made them coexist in a single aggregate world".
+With regard to pre-modern sources, scholar Laurent Di Filippo remarked that game creators often do not rely directly on original texts.
+Rather the material undergoes "cultural processes of transmission which go from medieval sources to the productions of contemporary cultural industries [...].
+These transformations may be the result of translations or adaptations.
+This process of continuous evolution which involves both permanence and change is called "work on myth [Arbeit am Mythos]" by the German philosopher Hans Blumenberg."

+Because of their broad, inclusive background, D&D monsters have been called a pastiche of sources.
+In some cases, this has resulted in legal battles, such as when names taken from the works of J. R. R. Tolkien had to be changed due to copyright disputes.

 In game books, monsters are typically presented with illustrations, game statistics, and a detailed description.
 Monsters may be adapted to fit the needs of the game's writers and publishers, such as by describing combat abilities that may have been absent or only implied by an original source.

-Because of their broad, inclusive background, D&D monsters have been called a pastiche of sources.
-In some cases, this has resulted in legal battles, such as when names taken from the works of J.R.R.
-Tolkien had to be changed due to copyright disputes.
+Artistic renderings of various creatures have been a central tool for immersion in the game from the point of its creation.